gctools-outilsgc/aurora-website/README.md

 # modified gatsby-starter-default

-The default Gatsby starter project modified for testing.
+The <a href="https://github.com/gatsbyjs/gatsby-starter-default">default Gatsby starter project</a> modified to generate a design system.

 ## Install